RanRhoads84/debgpt7.8-with-vectorDB/README.md

 here.
 Note, the query composers (including special one) can be arbitrarily combined together through command line arguments.

 **[-f|--file]**

 The first to introduce is the very general `--file|-f` query composer, which loads a text file from the specified path.

 ```
+debgpt -Hf README.md -a 'very briefly teach me how to use this software.'
 debgpt -Hf debgpt/policy.py -A 'explain this file'  # --file|-f for small file
 debgpt -Hx debgpt/cli.py -a 'explain this file'     # Use --mapreduce|-x if file too large